Unmissable bank holiday events in London

 The Illuminated River art installation sees four of London’s bridges lit up at night.
 So grab your camera for that perfect #nofilter shot.

-And don’t miss the exhibitions, events and workshops as part of the Totally Thames festival hosted across London until the end of September – there are usually a few installations in place by the August bank holiday weekend.
+And don’t miss the exhibitions, events and workshops as part of the Totally Thames festival hosted across London and online until the end of September – there are usually a few installations in place by the August bank holiday weekend.

 Visit the sights for less